dataunions/dataunions/packages/client/README.md

 #### Admin Functions

-Admin functions require xDai tokens on the xDai network.
-To get xDai you can either use a [faucet](https://www.xdaichain.com/for-users/get-xdai-tokens/xdai-faucet) or you can reach out on the [Streamr Discord #dev channel](https://discord.gg/gZAm8P7hK8).
+Admin functions require the native token of the chain you deployed on.
+To get those token you can reach out on the [Data Union Discord](https://discord.gg/AY7kDBEtkr).
+We can send you some to get started.
+Transactions usually cost a fraction of a cent.

 Adding members using admin functions is not at feature parity with the member function `join`.
 The newly added member will not be granted publish permissions to the streams inside the Data Union.
 This will need to be done manually using the StreamrClient, see `StreamrClient.grantPermissions()`.
 Similarly, after removing a member using the admin function `removeMembers`, the publish permissions will need to be removed in a secondary step using `StreamrClient.revokePermissions()`.

-Adding members:
+Adding members (joinPart agent only read more [here](https://docs.dataunions.org/main-concepts/roles-and-responsibilities/joinpart-agents)):
 ```js
 const receipt = await dataUnion.addMembers([
     '0x11111...',